10 countries you should avoid raising kids or starting a family

 In determining which country or countries that are the most fit for bringing up children in, intending parents or couples should take into serious consideration the overall safety, crime rate, healthcare systems, and the quality of education.

-In the recent rankings of the Legatum Prosperity Index from the Legatum Institute, the 10 worst countries to raise a kid or start a family have been highlighted taken into account quality of education, personal safety, national security, healthcare systems, poorest economies, as well as overall quality of life.
+In the recent rankings of the Legatum Prosperity Index from the Legatum Institute, the 10 worst countries to raise a kid or start a family have been highlighted after taking into account the quality of education, personal safety, national security, healthcare systems, poorest economies, as well as overall quality of life.

 ALSO READ: 10 poorest countries in the world

-Going by the ratings and rankings of the Legatum Institute, it’s safe to say these 10 countries are neither fit for raising kids or families.
+Going by the ratings and rankings of the Legatum Institute, it’s safe to say these 10 countries are neither fit for raising kids nor starting families.

-Before you make that decision to start a family or raise kids, here are the 10 worst countries in the world where you shouldn't contemplate of raising kids or families.
+Before you make that decision to start a family or raise kids, here are the 10 worst countries in the world where you shouldn't contemplate of raising kids or starting a family.

 The Central African Republic is one of the countries in the world that have been ravaged by internal wars for several years.
-The country is situated in the middle of Africa and has been rated the worst international country to raise a family.
+The country is situated in the middle of Africa and has been rated the worst international country to raise kids or start a family.

 Healthcare system: Worst in the world